molson46/landingPage/README.md

 # landingPage

-This is just a *test* website I use to test out cool stuff before I add it to my supported websie.
+I use **landingPage** to try out new things on the web.

+It also serves as my blog where I write mostly about travel and books that I've read